 Dirt track veteran Peyton Taylor will drive the car.
 It sports a white paint scheme that reads "Vaccinate Arkansas" on the hood and sides.
 To encourage others to talk about the vaccine, the race car also features the hashtag #VaxAR.

 The plan is for Vaccinate Arkansas to enter races across the state.
 It debuted at Batesville Motor Speedway, and the goal is for the car to tour the Arkansas dirt track racing scene.

 Low COVID-19 vaccination rates may be to blame for rises in COVID-19 cases in some areas of the United States, like Arkansas.

-According to KATV, the University of Arkansas for Medical Sciences hospital in Little Rock, Arkansas was recently full because of the increase in COVID-19 cases.
+KATV, the University of Arkansas for Medical Sciences hospital in Little Rock, Arkansas was recently full because of the increase in COVID-19 cases.
 This comes as the Delta variant, which is reportedly transmitted easier than previous variants, continues to spread across the country.
 The low vaccine rate in the state also has reportedly played a major role in this.